Immediate Volunteer Needs

 Be a mentor, encourager, collaborative problem solver during Youth Maker Hangout with kids ages 7-14.
 Learners decide what software or hardware they wish to use such as Scratch, Bitsbox, Digital Sandbox, Makey Makey, and Sphero.
 Skills and experience needed: Enthusiasm and interest in working with youth, ages 7-14.
 Experience in coding of any kind or computational thinking useful, but not critical.
 Volunteers need to be available on Tuesdays 3:45 p.m. to 5:45 p.m., starting September 12.
 An orientation session will be held at the Main Library on August 15 from 4:00 to 5:30 pm for all volunteers.

 Process to Become a Library Volunteer

-- Staff will contact you to arrange an orientation meeting to discuss the opportunities and volunteer procedures.
+- Set up an orientation meeting to discuss the opportunities and volunteer procedures.
+The email sent to you after you apply enables you to schedule this orientation meeting.
 While we strive to place as many volunteers as possible, we may not be able to place each applicant.

 - Background checks may be performed.

 - Court-ordered Community Service Volunteers: Please fill out the volunteer application and make an appointment with your court document and schedule availability in hand.
 Community Service Volunteers perform primarily two main tasks: tidying the book shelves and cleaning books.
 Note, community service volunteers will be utilized on an “as needed” basis.

 Our needs are varied, so do not hesitate to ask if you have a special area of interest or special skills to contribute.
 For more information, contact the Volunteer Services Office at 303-441-3114 or [email protected].